 Deleting and restoring a channel

-To delete a channel, click the ••• symbol after the channel.
+To delete a channel, click on the ••• symbol after the channel.
 Select Delete channel.

-After this, you can restore the channel within the next 30 days yourself.
-After the 30 days, the channel will be permanently deleted and even the administrators will not be able to restore it.
+After this, you can restore the channel for the next 30 days yourself, after which the channel will be permanently deleted and even the administrators will not be able to restore it.

 To restore a channel, go to the Team settings.
-Select Channels > Deleted.
+Select (1) Manage team , (2) go to the tab Channels > Deleted and (3) select Restore for the deleted Team.

 Deleting the entire Team